Brain-Inspired Stochastic Joint Embedding Representation Learning: PhiNet v2 PhiNets

 We propose PhiNet v2 based on the architectures of X-PhiNet (PhiNet v1) \citep{ishikawa2025phinets} and RSP \citep{jang2024visual}.
 To maintain easy and fair comparison to RSP, our code and parameters are based upon those of RSP.\footnote{\url{https://github.com/huiwon-jang/RSP/}} Differences are shown in Figure~\ref{fig:arch} and outlined below.

 \textbf{Compared with PhiNet v1}: First, PhiNet v1 operates on images with standard data augmentations, whereas PhiNet v2 is trained directly on video sequences, introducing additional temporal complexity.
-Second, the predictor $h$ in PhiNet v1 uses batch normalization to stabilize training.
-However, applying batch normalization to the outputs of a transformer encoder is non-trivial due to the lack of a consistent batch structure and sequence dependencies.
-Third, while PhiNet v1 employs a multi-layer perceptron (MLP) as the predictor $g$, PhiNet v2 replaces it with transformer blocks to better capture spatio-temporal dependencies.
-Therefore, although the model structures of PhiNets v1 and v2 appear similar at a high level, achieving competitive performance with PhiNet v2 requires careful architectural and training considerations, as will be shown in our ablation study (section~\ref{sec:ablation}).
+Second, while PhiNet v1 employs a multi-layer perceptron (MLP) as the predictor $g$, PhiNet v2 replaces it with transformer blocks to better capture spatio-temporal dependencies.
+Therefore, although the model structures of PhiNets v1 and v2 appear similar at a high level, achieving competitive performance with PhiNet v2 requires careful architectural and training considerations, as will be shown in our ablation study (Appendix ~\ref{sec:ablation}).

-\textbf{Compared with RSP}: RSP learns by predicting future pixel values while PhiNet v2 learns representations by aligning the predicted representation $\mY_{t+k}$ with the long-term representation $f_\textnormal{long}(\vx_{t+k})$.
+\textbf{Compared with RSP}: RSP \citep{jang2024visual} learns by predicting future pixel values while PhiNet v2 learns representations by aligning the predicted representation $\mY_{t+k}$ with the long-term representation $f_\textnormal{long}(\vx_{t+k})$.
 This shift from pixel-level prediction to representation-level alignment poses a significantly more challenging learning problem, such as overcoming representational collapse.
 Furthermore, while RSP relies on an additional masked autoencoder (MAE) module to enhance performance, PhiNet v2 achieves competitive results without such auxiliary components.
 Therefore, PhiNet v2 is a simpler yet effective alternative.